-- In 2022, the company experienced tremendous revenue growth, with electricity sales increasing by 111.2% to NIS 66.13 million and total revenues grew by 62.5% to NIS 91.96 million. - This growth came with a substantial increase in certain expenses, such as the cost of redemption by NIS 34.13 million (445.6% growth) and sales, marketing, and promotion expenses by NIS 11.4 million (446.5% growth). - Despite these challenges, the company was able to achieve exceptional growth in total net profit including non-GAAP items, reaching NIS 1.1 billion, mainly due to a profit recorded for it from the termination of consolidation.
-This emphasizes the need for the company to continue focusing on
+- In Q1 2023, the company's revenues from electricity sales grew, when electricity sales increased by 45% to 13.5 million NIS and total revenues decreased by 19% to approximately 15.7 million NIS. - This growth comes with a substantial increase in certain expenses, such as the cost of redemption to NIS 6.6 million (about 43% growth) and sales, marketing and promotion expenses to NIS 7.8 million (about 274% growth). - Despite these challenges, the company managed to achieve growth in total net profit including non-GAAP items, reaching NIS 22.1 million, mainly due to a decrease in expenses.
+This highlights the need for the company to continue focusing on cost management and financial strategies to maintain profitability and ensure success long term.